Home

 These second-level PSUs have more leverage than others.
 They can make significant investment decisions within certain limits and can also form joint ventures.
 Examples of Navratna companies include Hindustan Petroleum Corporation Limited (HPCL) and Bharat Electronics Limited (BEL).

-These third-level PSUs have moderate independence and limited power to make investment decisions.
+Miniratna have moderate independence and limited power to make investment decisions.
 They are further categorized into Category I and Category II based on their performance.
-Examples of Miniratna companies include Mineral Exploration Corporation Limited (MECL) and National Small Industries Corporation Limited (NSIC).
+Examples of Miniratna companies include the Mineral Exploration Corporation Limited (MECL) and the National Small Industries Corporation Limited (NSIC).

 Challenges Faced by PSU Companies in India